orlicekm/CsharpCourse/Lectures/Lecture03/PITCHME.md

 * 50+ basic exceptions
 * `Exception` - base class for all exceptions
 * `SystemException` - base class for system exceptions

 +++
-  * `AggregateException` - errors that occur during application execution
-  * `ApplicationException` - base class for application-defined exceptions
-  * `SystemException` - base class for system exceptions
-    * `AccessViolationException` - when there is an attempt to read or write protected memory
-    * `AppDomainUnloadedException` - when an attempt is made to access an unloaded application domain
-    * `ArgumentException` - thrown when one of the arguments provided to a method is not valid
-    * `ArgumentNullException` - thrown when a `null` reference is passed to a method that does not accept it
-    * `ArgumentOutOfRangeException` - thrown when the value of an argument is outside the allowable range
-    * `ArithmeticException` - thrown for errors in an arithmetic, casting, or conversion operation
-    * `ArrayTypeMismatchException` - thrown when an attempt is made to store an element of the wrong type within an array
-    * `BadImageFormatException` - thrown when the file image of a dynamic link library (DLL) or an executable program is invalid
-    * `CannotUnloadAppDomainException` - thrown when an attempt to unload an application domain fails

-+++
-## Sctruct types
-Boolean
-Byte
-Char
-DateTime
-Decimal
-Double
-Guid
-Int16, Int32, Int64, IntPtr
-Nullable<T>
-SByte
-UInt16, UInt342 UInt64, UIntPtr
-Void

-+++
 ## Delegates